lucas-santoni/blog.geographer.fr/content/eslint-guide.md

 ```

 It might also be a good idea to update the `env` setting, since we
-are not in Node.js project anymore:
+are not in a Node.js project anymore:

 ```yaml
 env: